Once upon a time, there was a man who vowed to find the thief that stole his glasses. He had contacts.

 It is said that changes in eyesight are often out of our control, and to some extent, it is true.
 We can not stop aging, and as we do, the functions of our body start to deteriorate with time.
 The same goes for our eyes.
 As we age, our eyesight starts to deteriorate, but we can’t just blame the clock’s ticking for wearing glasses.

-Our daily habits shape up the health our body is in.
+Our daily habits shape the health of our body is in.
 There are things that we do daily without realizing how they can affect any particular part of our body.
 Here’s how some of the things you do or your daily activities affect your eyes:

 Here are 7 things we do daily and do not realize how they are harming our eyes:

 We all know how good it feels to rub our eyes when we need to, but we fail to realize that we are letting dirt and bacteria come in direct contact with our eyes.
 Constantly rubbing your eyes can increase the chances of contracting pink eye, and it can also break the fragile blood vessels in and around the eyes.

 If you ever feel the urge to rub your eyes, try and blink rapidly so that the tears are washed away, and if that does not help, use eye drops or wash your eyes with running cold water.

 We don’t think we have to remind you that smoking is harmful to health.
 It can lead to cancer.
 But, in Ophthalmology, smoking has yet another side effect.
 It leads to a higher risk of cataracts and age-related macular degeneration that affects your vision.